 - Abusive Parents: Clay's father.

-- Adventures In Coma Land: While Clayton's doctors plot his death unaware that he can hear them, Clayton can do nothing but relive his memories that led up to this point, scrutinizing every detail to try to understand what's going on.
+- Adventures In Coma Land: While Clayton's doctors perform the surgery and plot his death unaware that he can hear them, Clayton can do nothing but relive his memories that led up to this point, scrutinizing every detail to try to understand what's going on.
 After the transplant "fails" while he remains hooked to the bypass machine, everything in his dream world grows dimmer and dimmer, until finally fading to pitch black.

 - And I Must Scream: While the anesthetic keeps Clayton totally paralyzed, he can hear every word spoken by his doctors and can feel every cut of Dr. Harper's scalpel... and the saw used to cut open his sternum.

 - Anti-Villain: Jack Harper is the only participant in the murder plot who is genuinely regretful about the whole thing and is reluctant to go through with it in the first place.
 He turns on Sam at the end.

-- Billy Needs An Organ: The story is centered around Clayton's need for a new heart, and the plot of his doctors to make it look as though the transplant was a failure.
+- Billy Needs an Organ: The story is centered around Clayton's need for a new heart, and the plot of his doctors to make it look as though the transplant was a failure.
 In the end, his mother (who was previously established as a match for his rare blood type), kills herself so that she can give her heart to her son.

 - Bitch in Sheep's Clothing: Sam who's plotting to have Clayton killed.

 - Bittersweet Ending: Clay survives thanks to his mother's Heroic Sacrifice and everyone involved in the murder plot is arrested, with strong implications that justice will be served in the future.
 On the other hand, Clay has lost his mother, and the love of his life was not only not who he thought she was, she also conspired to have him killed.